0xsequence-demos/marketplace-boilerplate/README.md

 1. Set up a white-label marketplace in builder https://docs.sequence.xyz/solutions/marketplaces/white-label-marketplace

-2. Ensure that you select the Settings (Cog Icon) next to the collection in the marketplace section of the Builder to change the Marketplace type to 'Sequence Market'.

-3. Add an `.env` file to the root of the project with the following variables:
+2. Add an `.env` file to the root of the project with the following variables:

 You can run